annalhq/kepler/kernels/day-01/README.md

 ![rgb-representation](./img/image-1.png)

-- In RGB representation, each pizel is stored as a tuple of (r,g,b) values.
+- In RGB representation, each pixel is stored as a tuple of (r,g,b) values.

 - The format of an image's row is (r g b) (r g b) ... (r g b)